Subscribe to my Blog

 I wish all VC funds did this

 The blogging phenomenon has been great for entrepreneurs looking for venture capital.
-For the first time, aside from the occasional Harvard Business Review article or the odd (usually fawning) profile in Business Week, entrepreneurs can learn a lot in advance about what and how a potential investor thinks just by reading his or her blog.
-People […]
+For the first time, aside from the occasional Harvard Business Review article or the odd (usually fawning) profile in Business Week, entrepreneurs can learn a lot in advance … Continue reading

 Important Announcement about the Upcoming WorldWIT Seminar